nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Semi-regular notes taken during my software developer journey.

+## Friday 5-Jan-2023

+Fiddled with PowerShell 7.x for a minute (2 hours).
+Now I remember one of the driving forces to find another language to learn and to get a better understanding of object-oriented principles.
+PowerShell has its place none-the-less.

 ## Wednesday 3-Jan-2023

 For the first time in over a month I went for a run on Tuesday morning and I overdid it.
 So I ran again this morning and it was much easier so *back to work*!